Desert box turtle

 The desert box turtle, also known as the Sonoran box turtle, (Terrapene ornata luteola) is a subspecies of box turtle which is endemic to the southwestern United States and northern Mexico.
-They live in habitats which have a more dry/arid climate and are able to survive without the prevalence of water in their environment, finding many different sources for hydation.
+They live in habitats which have a more dry/arid climate and are able to survive without the prevalence of water in their environment, finding many different sources for hydration.
 They are generally terrestrial but occasionally take to the water and are most known for their boxy shell and its structural integrity.
 The turtles are known to grow at a fast pace until they are about 10 years old at which point it slows down and stays constant for the rest of their lifespan.
-It should be noted that due to seasonal droughts the growth and reproduction rate of desert box turtles may be different than those of other species located in more central locations in North America.
+Due to seasonal droughts, the growth and reproduction rate of desert box turtles may be different than those of other species located in more central locations in North America.

 Features

 The most obvious morphological feature of box turtles is their bony boxy shell that consists of scutes covering the carapace.
 The scutes are used to enhance structural support and give the box turtles their sculpted appearance.
 In box turtles, the bones in their shell fuse together unlike in other turtles.
 Their ribs and vertebral column are fused with their bony shell.

 The box turtle also has the ability to create a tight seal by closing the plastron upward to fit snugly against the carapace through a movable hinge between its pectoral and abdominal structures assuring the closure of the shell (Figure 1).

 Other characteristics include a continuous middorsal yellow line on its carapace and the plastron is solid brown with yellow spots and has mottling on its head and legs.
 Although, some males can have an entirely green head.
 Their colors are muted for camouflage in the desert and mature turtles are lighter and more muted than the juvenile.
 Most, but not all male turtles have red irises.

 Male box turtles also include concave plastrons, thicker tails with the cloaca closer to the tip, and longer rear legs with larger curved claws which are used to grip the female shell during mating.
 They also have a similar internal anatomy to freshwater turtles except for the fact that they lack a degenerative cloacal bursae because they do not need to hibernate in water.